-Hurricane Florence is expected to make landfall in the Carolinas as early as Thursday, September 13.
-Meteorologists are predicting the Category 4 storm may pack winds up to 130 MPH and bring heavy rains and flooding.
-In addition to immediate concern for safety and the impact on business operations, employers are likely to have questions — now and in the aftermath of the storm — about how to handle the myriad human resources issues severe weather and other crisis events can create.
+Hurricane season runs June 1 to November 30.
+The 2019 season is off to a gentle start, but there are still four months ahead of us.
+Hurricanes pack the potential to disrupt business operations, or worse, in affected areas.
+In addition to immediate concern for safety and the impact on the business, employers are likely to have questions — now and in the aftermath of the storm — about how to handle the myriad human resources issues severe weather and other crisis events can create.

 Check out the following articles to learn how to prepare for and recover from natural disasters and other emergencies.